aluedtke7/shoppinglist/README.md

 - when you swipe the article to the left, the article can be edited (pen symbol) and duplicated (copy symbol)
 - a long press on the article will also open the edit dialog
 - articles are grouped by shop and sorted alphabetically
-- _inCart_ articles are placed at the end of the list to have a clearer view about what is left
+- articles marked _inCart_ are placed at the end of the list to have a clearer view about what is left
 - in the search dialog, a new article can be added by pressing the plus sign

 When the server can't be reached, an icon is displayed in the app bar.